vennbury/lessons/python/basics/prerequisites/command-line-exercise.md

 ## Learning Outcomes

-- The difference shell and CLI
+- The difference between a shell and a CLI
 - Opening your terminal
 - Basic commands
 - Create and remove files